 But chimpanzee trekking during the wet season would mean you endure the unfriendly experience of torrential rains, impassable trails, and difficult photography.
 Some travelers choose the wet season for the experience and price tag on safaris.

 Game viewing in Uganda’s savannah parks is best at the end of the dry seasons – February and March and September/early October – when wildlife is concentrated around water sources.
 Bird watching is fantastic all year round but is at its peak between November and April when migrant species are present.

 Even when considered the rainy season, April and May are great times to visit Uganda and the Gorillas.
 The views are stunning, and it rains mostly in the afternoon for 1 hr and not tempering with activities.

 WHERE TO STAY

-Great accommodation choices are available for chimpanzee tracking journeys.
+Great accommodation choices are available for chimpanzee trekking safaris in Uganda.
 Take a look!

 What Our Guests Say About Us

 Ask an expert a question or request a trip quote

 Would you mind making sure you have your facemask when you go chimpanzee trekking in Uganda and avoid direct contact with animals, especially the endangered creatures?
 Without a negative PCR Covid Test, you’ll not be allowed into the country irrespective of the vaccine.
 You’ll spend most of your time in open spaces away from human crowds; with that, there are minimal to no infections of the COVID virus in the wilderness.

 Your chimpanzee trekking safari experience booking can be extended up to 12 months ahead with no extra fees in case of any emergency (based on accommodation availability).
 Reservations are accepted after receiving a 30% deposit on the chimp safari trip, and the full payment for gorilla trekking and chimp tracking permits for each tour participant.
 For more details on our booking terms, please read our Terms and Conditions.